geowrgetudor/command-history/README.md

 ## Usage

 Register the recorder inside `config/pulse.php`.
-(If you don\'t have this file make sure you have published the config file of Larave Pulse using `php artisan vendor:publish --tag=pulse-config`)
+(If you don\'t have this file make sure you have published the config file of Laravel Pulse using `php artisan vendor:publish --tag=pulse-config`)

 ```
 return [